jigjnasu/discrete_mathematics_and_its_applications/chapter_9_relations/9.5_equivalence_relations/exercises/solution.md

 ![problem 5](https://github.com/jigjnasu/discrete_mathematics_and_its_applications/blob/master/chapter_9_relations/9.5_equivalence_relations/repo/problem_5.png)
 #### Solution
+This exercise will let us know that two campus buildings are equal on these relations.
 Two building can be equivalent on these equivalence relations for example,

 | S.No.    | Equivalence Relation | Class |